 A small candle is placed in the carved sugar beet lantern and placed on the windowsill on the eve of Toussaint (All Saints Day) on November 1st, which happens to be Halloween.
 This special night is called “Nuit des betteraves grimaçantes” in French or “Rommelbootzen” in German, which translates to “The night of the grimacing beets.”

 In Boulonnais, a coastal area in northern France near Calais and Boulogne-sur-Mer, there is a carved beet lantern festival called “la fête des guénels.”

 A Guénels is a carved beet lantern and is the middle aged phonetic spelling for the word Gai Noel.

-Although it sounds a lot like Halloween and trick-or-treating and perhaps is related to the Celtic tradition, it is actually celebrated for Christmas but only in the Boulonnais area of France which has it’s own unique customs and traditions.
+Although it sounds a lot like Halloween and trick-or-treating and perhaps is related to the Celtic tradition, it is celebrated for Christmas but only in the Boulonnais area of France, which has its own unique customs and traditions.

-There is also a a festival of carved beets called “la fête des guénels” with a beet carving contest.
-After the contest, children parade in the streets « défilé des guénels » asking passer-byers for sweets «les sucreries» while again singing a traditional song called « Ô Guénel » .
+There is also a festival of carved beets called “la fête des guénels” with a beet carving contest.
+After the contest, children parade in the streets « défilé des guénels » asking passer-byers for sweets «les sucreries» while again singing the traditional song called « Ô Guénel.»